amrit110/amrit110.github.io/_posts/2021-04-26-git-worktree.md

 I recently discovered [`git-worktree`](https://git-scm.com/docs/git-worktree) and it has been a game changer.
 I do not use these words lightly.

-One of the silent pain points of using git for me has always been when working on code in multiple branches.
-Each branch usually has a small new feature which adds on top of the main branch, or some branches have code that is specific to certain projects, which have deviated quite a bit from the main branch and live on a world of
+One of the silent pain points of using git for me which was agonizing at times, was when working on code locally in multiple branches simultaneously.
-its own.
+Each branch usually has a small new feature which adds on top of the main branch, or some branches have code that is specific to certain projects or new releases, which have deviated quite a bit from the main stable branch and live on a world of its own.

 When switching between branches, it was always messy.
-I had to stash code or commit them with half-baked commit messages which don't fully describe the feature.
+I had to stash code or commit them with half-baked commit messages which don't fully describe the feature because hey! the feature isn't fully done yet.
 Then, after I come back to that working branch, I've usually forgotten what I was doing.
-Sound familiar?
+Can you relate to this?
+No?
+You guys love stashing?
+In that case, you can skip the rest of this post.

-Enter git worktree, it allows you maintain independent copies of the repo, where each copy could be a working branch at the same time!
+Enter git worktree, it allows you maintain independent copies of the repo, where each copy is a working branch at the same time!

 All you need to do to get started is, get rid of your old repo (ah ah ah not so fast!, don't `rm -rf <repo>` before you commit everything to your remote copy).